Castlevania: Order of Shadows: Plot

 Desmond Belmont and his two sisters, Zoe and Dolores, search Dracula's castle for a cult called "The Order" that is trying to resurrect Dracula.
 This game takes place in the late 17th century, and is a side story to the official canon, and thus, not part of Koji Igarashi's official timeline.

 The player takes control as Desmond Belmont, the heir of the Vampire Killer whip.

 Development

 Originally, the storyline was around a character named Gryff LaRue and his family of "mages and witches", but was modified as the Belmont clan has always been portrayed as a "family of warriors".
 After the rewrite, the story was changed to be more similar to traditional Castlevania stories, and made Desmond Belmont wield a whip instead of an axe or sword.
 The game was built "from the ground up" to be played on cell phones.

 Reception

 IGN rated the game 6.7, calling it "decent", and with little replay value compared to other Castlevania entries.

 1UP.com has given it a D−, calling it a "major disappointment".
-Wired magazine rated the game 3 out of 10, praising the game's music, but calling it far too short and easy to complete.
+Wired rated the game 3 out of 10, praising the game's music, but calling it far too short and easy to complete.